AlexNeyman/fw-home-assignment/README.md

 At one point I thought about a Bloom filter, but it may return false positives.
 The Bloom filter algorithm uses a bit array under the hood, so I thought about utilizing this technique somehow.
 I found interesting the idea of mapping the `(from, to, num)` triplet to a bitmap of available dates.
-Just to keep things simple, in the code I used a boolean array instead of a bitmap.
-This gives us the same time complexity of O(1) for lookups, but it requires only a negligible amount of memory: just 16 KB for 12k flights.
+Just to keep things simple, in the code I used a boolean vector instead of a bitmap.
+This gives us the same time complexity of O(1) for lookups, but it requires much less
+memory: only 64 KB for 12k flights.
+With 40 million flights it is 30 MB.

 There is still a room for optimization.
-For example, by replacing arrays with bitmaps we will reduce memory usage further because every flight we be encoded as a single bit instead of a byte.
+By replacing vectors with arrays we can reduce memory usage to 16 KB for 12k flights.
+The downside of this approach is that we will have to know the first and last dates of the flights in advance, so we can allocate an array of the right size.
+Also, by replacing arrays with bitmaps we can reduce memory usage even further because every flight will be encoded as a single bit instead of a byte.

+> [!NOTE]
+> All these memory consumption numbers are for the test data.
+The real data will have a different distribution of
+> flights.
+What matters is the number of unique flights and the time range covered by the schedule.

 ## DB updates